 Advertising influences our behaviour.
-The formula milk industry spends millions of pounds every year on advertising and marketing its products, encouraging mothers not to breastfeed or to stop breastfeeding early, and to use an array of different, expensive formula milks, as soon as possible and for as long as possible.
-In addition, parents are then urged to use costly, processed baby food, often before six months of age, the recommended age for starting solids.
+The formula milk industry spends millions of pounds every year on advertising and marketing its products, encouraging mothers not to breastfeed or to stop breastfeeding early, and to use an array of different, expensive formula milks as soon as possible and for as long as possible.
+In addition, parents are then urged to use costly processed baby food, oftentimes before six months of age, which is the recommended age for starting solids.
 There is no evidence that more expensive formula milks or baby foods are beneficial to a baby’s health.
-Most of these are unnecessary, and can be harmful.
-Where these products differ from most others is that such advertising can damage the short and long-term health of our children by undermining breastfeeding and misleading parents who bottle feed about what milk to use.
+Most of these are unnecessary and can be harmful.
+Where these products differ from most others is that such advertising can damage the short- and long-term health of our children by undermining breastfeeding and misleading parents who bottle feed about what milk to use.

 What does this mean for practice?

-To maintain and increase their profits, breastmilk substitutes companies need to persuade parents to formula feed rather than breastfeed, to choose their formula milk rather than a competitor’s, and to use their brand of baby food as early and as much as possible.
+To maintain and increase their profits, breastmilk substitutes companies need to persuade parents to formula feed rather than breastfeed, to choose their formula milk rather than that of a competitor’s and to use their brand of baby food as early and as much as possible.
 Health workers are widely trusted by the public and have constant access to new parents, making them the ideal conduit for relaying the company’s messages to parents.
 They are therefore frequent targets for marketing tactics.
-Influence from companies can be subtle and can involve research, education and supplies or materials often related to topics that seem to have nothing to do with feeding babies.
+Influence from companies can be subtle and can involve research, education, supplies and materials which are often related to topics that seem to have nothing to do with feeding babies.

 Baby Friendly accreditation requires services to implement the requirements of the Code.
 Health workers should ensure that there is:

-- No items bearing company logos on public service premises or used by its staff.
-Examples include: mugs, stationery, diary covers, key fobs, lanyards, pens, tourniquets, gestational / age in weeks calculators, weight conversion charts, post-it note pads.
+- No items bearing company logos on public service premises or used by its staff, e.g. stationery, diary covers, key fobs, lanyards, pens, tourniquets, gestational / age in weeks calculators, weight conversion charts, post-it note pads, etc.